 The Company has not established a separate remuneration committee.
-Given the current size of the company and board, the directors believe there are no efficiencies in forming a separate committee and the board as a whole performs this role.
+Given the current size of the Company and board, the directors believe there are no efficiencies in forming a separate committee and the board as a whole performs this role.
 The board of directors reviews and approves recommendations in terms of compensation and incentive plan arrangements for directors and senior executives, having regard to market conditions and the performance of individuals and the consolidated entity.

-The procedures detailed in the Remuneration and Nomination Committee Charter outlines the process employed by the board of directors for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-A copy of this policy is available from the corporate governance section of the company's website at www.riedelresources.com.au
+The procedures detailed in the Remuneration and Nomination Committee Charter outline the process employed by the board of directors for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+A copy of this policy is available on the Company's website at www.riedelresources.com.au/corporate/corporate-governance.